Ling0212/qm2-group4-research-project/Website/Data Analysis & Visualization - Correlogram & Linear regression.md

 <img width="620" alt="Capture d’écran 2021-12-09 à 4 31 54 PM" src="https://user-images.githubusercontent.com/93673467/145436979-17c19500-4418-47ca-85ae-40cb85caaec4.png">

-The code used to calculate the regression statistics and the correlation coefficients can be found here. (give a link to the GitHub page with the lines of code on it)
+The code used to calculate the correlation coefficients and regression statistics can be found here. (give a link to the GitHub page with the lines of code on it)

 The code used to calculate the Kendall tau